kelsey-ek/of7azure/GUIDE/Failover.md

 When NODE1 dies,

 1) A new Pod should not lose the critical data of the old Pod.
-- Persistent Volume and Persistent Volume Claim will be used.
+- Persistent Volume and Persistent Volume Claim will be used(Dynamic Provisioning).

 2) A new Pod should automatically be created in a different Node and run successfully.
 - Deployment with replicated Pods will be used(in this case, only one Pod is needed).